 - Fly at nap time or bedtime.
 Living in Japan, many of the flights were usually evening flights when we flew back to the USA.
 This made for an easier flight, as not only did my little one sleep; we the parents were also able to get a little shuteye too.
 If you can book an evening flight, I say go for it.

 - Pack a small surprise.
 On our last flight I packed a couple of small surprises in my handbag, which I would give to our daughter.
 They were small and inexpensive things.
 I brought a travel-size coloring book with her favorite character.
 A small toy she could play with on the airplane.
 I gave her one while waiting for the plane to board, one while on the plane, and one at a layover.
 Kids LOVE getting gifts and this was a hit with my daughter.
-It helps put a smile on kid’s face who may just be a little tried and grumpy from traveling.
+It helps put a smile on kid’s face who may just be a little tired and grumpy from traveling.

 I hope these are able to help with planning the next trip.
 As parents all we want is for the trip to so smoothly and the kids be happy and enjoy traveling.
 I know my daughter loves to travel and is always ready for a new adventure.
-Happy summer!
+Happy traveling!